What exactly is graphite? And can investors really profit from graphite investing? Here are some brief answers to those questions and more.

 Speaking of prices, how much does graphite cost?
 Unfortunately, it can be difficult to get exact figures.
-That’s because unlike gold, silver and other more common metals, graphite is not traded on an exchange.
+That’s because, unlike gold, silver and other important commodities, graphite is not traded on an exchange.
 Instead, graphite miners will typically set up offtake agreements under which end users agree to buy a specific amount of graphite over a particular period of time.

 That setup comes with a variety of issues for graphite companies and market participants alike, but for many investors the key concern is that they can feel like they’re operating blind.
 After all, it’s hard to get an idea of whether a company is putting out good results without having an idea of how much it will be able to sell its product for.

 Luckily, some industry experts are looking to increase transparency in the graphite sector.
-Benchmark is one company that provides accurate and up-to-date information on graphite pricing.
+Benchmark Mineral Intelligence is one firm that provides accurate and up-to-date information on graphite pricing.

 Graphite investing: How to invest

-While the graphite market is certainly compelling, it can be tricky for investors to gain a toehold in the space.
-As noted, graphite is not traded on an exchange, meaning that investors can’t get exposure to the physical metal.
-What’s more, it isn’t easy to invest in graphite-producing companies — most of the largest producers are in China, and in many cases are privately owned or only listed on Asian exchanges.
+While the graphite market is compelling, it can be tricky for investors to gain a toehold in the space.
+As noted, graphite is not traded on an exchange, meaning that investors can’t get exposure to the physical material.
+What’s more, it isn’t easy to invest in graphite-mining companies — most of the largest graphite producers are in China, and in many cases are privately owned or only listed on Asian exchanges.

 For that reason, many investors choose to invest in graphite exploration and development companies.
 While some have struggled to move forward for the reasons discussed above, there are still plenty that have good projects and are making progress.

-To help investors decide which graphite companies to invest in, we’ve put together a list of the top graphite companies on the TSXV, TSX and ASX with year-to-date gains and market caps above $10 million.
+To help investors who are looking at investing in graphite, the Investing News Network has put together a list of the top graphite companies on the TSXV and TSX with year-to-date gains and market caps above C$10 million.
 Click here to see the list.